trailblazer/reform/README.md

 gem 'reform'
 ```

+Reform works fine with Rails 3.1-4.2.
+However, inheritance of validations with `ActiveModel::Validations` is broken in Rails 3.2 and 4.0.

-Since Reform 2.0 you need to specify what validation backend you want to use (unless you're in a Rails environment where ActiveModel will be used).
+Since Reform 2.0 you need to specify which **validation backend** you want to use (unless you're in a Rails environment where ActiveModel will be used).

 To use ActiveModel (not recommended as it doesn't support removing validations).